ksanu1998/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I graduated with a Master of Science in Computer Science from <a href="https://www.cs.usc.edu/">University of Southern California</a>, during which I was a Research Assistant and Course Producer for graduate-level ML courses, supervised by Prof. <a href="https://vatsalsharan.github.io/">Vatsal Sharan</a>.
-Earlier I worked on systems for ML research at <a href="https://iisc.ac.in/">Indian Institute of Science</a> as a Project Associate, advised by Prof. <a href="http://cds.iisc.ac.in/faculty/simmhan/">Yogesh Simmhan</a>.
+I worked as a Machine Learning Software Intern at <a href="https://www.degirum.ai/">DeGirum Corp.</a> Earlier I worked on systems for ML research at <a href="https://iisc.ac.in/">Indian Institute of Science</a> as a Project Associate, advised by Prof. <a href="http://cds.iisc.ac.in/faculty/simmhan/">Yogesh Simmhan</a>.
 Prior to that I graduated with a Bachelor of Technology in Computer Science and Engineering from <a href="https://www.iitdh.ac.in/">Indian Institute of Technology Dharwad</a>, where I worked on FL, advised by Prof. <a href="https://bnbharath.wordpress.com/">B N Bharath</a>.
 I am a recipient of several accolades such as J N Tata Endowment Scholarship, NSF Travel Grant, Gift Award and Travel Grant by Tata Education and Development Trust.<br><br>
 <b>Email:</b> ksanu1998 [at] gmail [dot] com
 <!-- rI am a second year master’s student in Computer Science at the <a href="https://www.cs.usc.edu/">University of Southern California</a>.
 I have been awarded the prestigious <a href="https://www.tata.com/newsroom/backing-the-brightest-jn-tata-endowment-fund">J N Tata Endowment scholarship</a> for the higher education of Indians.